newatoms/beta/_private/customers/stby/feedback/feedback-stby-configuration-pitches.md

 # Feedback STBY configuration & pitches

-On Tuesday 23-02-2016 we met with Ingrid Wendel to discuss the first two phases of using content.suppl: configuring your account and receiving the first pitches.
+On Tuesday 23-02-2016 we met with Ingrid Wendel to discuss the first two phases of using content.supply: configuring your account and receiving the first pitches.
 In this document you will find feedback and conclusions we received from Ingrid..

 ## configuration

 ### Remarks by Ingrid

 * A LOT of questions that often felt the same.
 * I wondered if you knew what you where asking.
 * I doubted that one answer more or less did not really make a difference, witch made the task of filling the form feel a bit redundant.